C-Duberry/clone-ui/README.md

 # Sainsbury’s UI Clone

-A React-based front-end project inspired by the Sainsbury’s website, recreating the site’s layout and visual style using React Bootstrap for responsive design.
+A React-based front-end project inspired by the Sainsbury’s website homepage, recreating the site’s layout and visual style using React Bootstrap for responsive design.

 ## Demo